 Chances are you’ve spied that House Of Sunny cardigan on Instagram and now you’re utterly obsessed with the brand’s designs – but how sustainable is it and does it use ethical practises?

 The East London label has grown hugely since its launch in 2011, perhaps thanks to celebrity fans Kendall Jenner and Bella Hadid, or to the talented founder Sunny Williams’ unique vision and unstoppable drive.

 Whatever the reason, the brand was always destined for success.
 Williams’ highly Instagrammable 70s luxe designs are oh so retro, but distinctly modern too in a way that fast fashion brands just cannot replicate – but of course, they’ve tried.

 Is House Of Sunny Ethical?

-House Of Sunny pride themselves on being ethical, but let’s take a closer look at their practises.
+House Of Sunny pride themselves on being ethical, but let’s look a little closer.

 According to their website, HoS ‘ensure there’s no unfair or unsafe labour’ involved in the manufacturing of their clothes.